gniarchos/tenzies-game/README.md

 # :game_die: Tenzies Game

-This project was made while taking a course about React in Scrimba.com.
+This project was made while taking a course in React at Scrimba.com.

 ##  :video_game: How to play